 P.S.
 If you’d like more information about Dr. Scott’s upcoming research on Conserving Endangered Rhinos in South Africa, please follow the link to the expedition page, below.

-None of these accomplishments would be possible without the ongoing support you provide as a caring and committed conservationist.
-On behalf of Dr. Brooks, our volunteers and staff, thank you again for all that you do for Earthwatch and for sea turtle rescue.
-We look forward to sharing more results and updates later this year!
+None of this data collection would be possible without the ongoing support you provide as a concerned conservationist.
+On behalf of our scientists, volunteers and staff, thank you again for all that you do for Earthwatch and for hyena rescue.
+We look forward to sharing more results and updates after the 2015 fielding season begins in May!